INL/BlackLab/doc/technical/design/plan-relations.md

 So the Lucene span for a relation is:

-    [thisStart, otherEnd)

-or maybe even

     [thisStart, max(thisEnd, otherEnd) )

-although it seems unlikely that we want the source and target to overlap.
+(although it seems unlikely that we want the source and target to overlap)

 (note that Lucene spans are half-open, i.e. the end position is not included in the span)